-In December of 2023 and 2022, the Central Bank's Board of Directors authorized the transfer to the Fund for Diseases, Insurance and Pensions of the Central Bank's Employees of S/ 52.5 million, respectively.
-In 2023, from the aforementioned amount, S/ 8.3 million were used to pay pensions of retired personnel, which decreased the actuarial liability by the same amount (S/ 8.4 million in 2022) and S/ 41.5 million were transferred to the Fund for health expenses of active personnel, which increased the balance of "operating expenses" (S/ 41.1 million in 2022) (note 21).
+In December of 2024 and 2023, the Central Bank's Board of Directors authorized the transfer to the Fund for Diseases, Insurance and Pensions of the Central Bank's Employees of S/ 52,5 million and S/ 52,5 million, respectively.
+In 2024, from the aforementioned amount, S/ 8,1 million were used to pay pensions of retired personnel, which decreased the actuarial liability by the same amount (S/ 8,3 million in 2023) and S/ 41,6 million were transferred to the Fund for health expenses of active personnel, which increased the balance of "Operating expenses" (S/ 41,5 million in 2023) (note 21); and approximately S/ 2,8 million were transferred as health expenses for the personnel of the National Mint (CNM), which were recognized in the cost of issued coins (S/ 2,7 million during the year 2023).

-As of December 31, 2023 and 2022, 68.1% and 51.18% of the Fund's assets, respectively, are deposited in the Central Bank, and mainly comprise deposits in domestic currency which accrue interest at an effective annual rate of 7.35% and 6.84%, respectively; and loans to employees of the Central Bank, which are directly discounted through the payroll.
+b) As of December 31, 2024, and 2023, 77.0 percent and 68.1 percent of the Fund's assets, respectively, are deposited in the Central Bank, and mainly comprise deposits in domestic currency which accrue interest at an effective annual rate of 5.12 percent and 7.35 percent, respectively; and loans to employees of the Central Bank, which are directly discounted through the payroll.

-In 2023 and 2022 the net expense is recognized in "operating expenses", note 21, in the statement of profit or loss and other comprehensive income in respect of employee benefit plans; and comprises the following:
+In 2024 and 2023 the net expense is recognized in "operating expenses", note 21, in the statement of income and other comprehensive income in respect of employee benefit plans; and comprises the following: